30 June 2020

 World Energy Outlook & European Green Deal

-We will host a webinar on Tuesday 3 November from 1.30pm to 2.45pm (Irish time) looking at the European Green Deal in the context of the global energy outlook.
+We hosted a webinar on Tuesday 3 November looking at the European Green Deal in the context of the global energy outlook.

 Commercial Leases and Insolvency – What are the Implications?